cometbft/cometbft/spec/consensus/gossip/README.md

 # Status

 > **Warning**
-> This is a Work In Progress
+> This is a Work In Progress.

 > **Warning**
-> Permalinks to excerpts of the Quint specification are provided throughout this document for convenience, but may be outdated.
+> This table is outdated.

-The following table summarizes the relationship between requirements and provisions on the GOSSIP-I, if they are formally defined in Quint, and if there is a discussion of how the current implementation of CometBFT matches the provisions.
+The following table summarized the relationship between requirements and provisions on the GOSSIP-I, if they are formally defined in Quint, and if there is a discussion of how the current implementation of CometBFT matches the provisions.

 | Requirement |Quint | Provision | Quint | Match | Implemented |
 |----|----|----|----|----|----|